 The cause of obstruction of the bile duct may vary.
 The majority of cases are caused by gallstones (calculi) that get trapped in the bile duct.
-Biliary sludge is the mixture of bile, cholesterol and salt that can build up and form a blockage.
+Biliary sludge is the mixture of bile, cholesterol, and salt that can build up and form a blockage.
 Other obstructions may develop from infection, tumors, or edema from compression of the blood vessels.

-Patient will be free of pain and resume and maintain optimal diet and nutrition.
+The patient will be free of pain and resume and maintain optimal diet and nutrition.

 Cholecystitis Nursing Care Plan

 - Clay-colored stools

 Nursing Interventions and Rationales